-- Only WiCyS Student Member submissions are considered.
+Only WiCyS Student Member submissions are considered.

 - Highlight major points of your research/work

-- ✓ Why is your work important?
+- Why is your work important?

 - What is your work about?

 - What approach do you use?

-- What is the outcome?
+- \circ What is the outcome?

-- ✓ Two categories
+- Two categories

 - Undergraduate and Graduate

-- Prizes

-- ✔ Two Winners

-- ✓ Two Runner-Ups each receive prize

 - Inclusions

-- The first listed student of accepted posters will receive an automatic scholarship
+- The first listed student of accepted posters will receive an automatic scholarship.

-Some Past Poster
+Past Poster Presenters